enabledhq/enabledhq.github.io/_posts/2018-06-28-microservices-innovation.md

 For instance, back then Microsoft Office was an application that you installed and accessed locally on your computer.
 Now you can have the web-only version of Microsoft Office applications via Office 365, just like Google’s web-based G Suite products.

-But, simply shifting a monolith to the cloud only means same ball and chain on a different computer – all the shortfalls of a monolith can remain.
+But, simply shifting a monolith to the cloud only means same ball and chain on a different computer – **all the shortfalls of a monolith can remain**.

 Mega software companies like Amazon, Google, Facebook and Netflix realised this problem.
 Their monoliths became so large and so distributed that they started facing unprecedented scale issues:
 - Their hardware and software requirements became too big to understand holistically by any one team